The ACT loves to quiz students on pronoun-antecedent questions. It’s hard to find an ACT English test that doesn’t include at least a couple.

 At my high school they expect us to do one to three hours of homework per night!

-Let’s look at the pronouns in this example.
+Look at the pronouns in this sentence.

-Ideally, we would fix it like this:
+Ideally, you would fix it like this:

 At my high school, the principal expects AP students to do one to three hours of homework per night!